spatie/laravel-medialibrary/README.md

 ```

 ##Working with multiple filesystems
-By default all files are stored on the disk whose name is specified in `defautFilesystem` in the
+By default all files are stored on the disk whose name is specified in `defaultFilesystem` in the
 config file.

 Files can also be stored [on any filesystem that is configured in your Laravel app](http://laravel.com/docs/5.0/filesystem#configuration)